Grooten Singel

 Urbanism

-Concept study in preparation of the urban renewal project Grooten Singel in Turnhout.
+Concept study in preparation for the Grooten Singel urban renewal project in Turnhout.

 Concept studies are projects subsidised by the Flemish Urban Policy Department.
-These are projects that have not yet been formulated clearly enough (e.g. in terms of project definition) and therefore require more conceptual study work.
-In 2024, five concept studies were granted.
+They focus on initiatives that are not yet fully defined—such as projects still lacking a clear brief—and therefore require more conceptual research.
+In 2024, five such studies were awarded funding.

-Grooten Singel in Turnhout is one of the two concept studies we were asked to carry out with B-city: we were also selected as the winner for the concept study of the OLV hospital site in Oudenaarde.
-We are therefore proud to develop two of these five concept studies with our office.
-For both projects, we are joining forces with our restoration division B-juxta and landscape agency Omgeving.
+The Grooten Singel project in Turnhout is one of two concept studies we were commissioned to deliver with B-city; we were also selected for the concept study of the OLV Hospital site in Oudenaarde.
+For both assignments, we joined forces with our restoration division, B-juxta, and the landscape practice Omgeving.

 Competition